-- 6.01 At the conclusion of the Preliminary awards ceremony, the top ten (10) scoring Bands regardless of class will be announced in random order.
-Those ten (10) highest scoring bands, regardless of class, are invited and expected to perform in the evening Finals competition.
-The Finals competition will be devoid of any classes. - Any Class Champion Band, if not among the ten (10) highest scoring Bands performing in Finals competition, will be invited to perform in exhibition at the opening or closing of the Finals competition.
+- 6.01 At the conclusion of the Preliminary awards ceremony, the top twelve (12) scoring Bands regardless of class will be announced in random order.
+Those twelve (12) highest-scoring bands, regardless of class, are invited and expected to perform in the evening Finals competition.
+The Finals competition will be devoid of any classes. - 6.02 Any Class Champion Band, if not among the twelve (12) highest scoring Bands performing in Finals competition, will be invited to perform in exhibition at the opening or closing of the Finals competition.
 Performance time will be determined by the Contest Director and BOA Staff.
-The Director or representative of each such Band should attend the meeting of Finalist Directors (see Section 6.03). - 6.03 Immediately following the announcement of Finalist bands, a required meeting for the Director or representative(s) of each Band competing or exhibiting in the Finals competition will be held in an area designated at each site.
-It is encouraged to bring Drum Majors, as logistics for Finale will be discussed (13.02).
-Regional contest Finalist performance positions will be determined by a top 5, second 5 draw, meaning that 2 draws will occur in the finalist meeting.
-The top 5 scoring Bands from Prelims will draw for the last five Performance times and the second 5 will draw for the first 5 Performance times.
-In the event of a 10th place tie, the draw will be adjusted to top 5, second 6 (or similar, according to the number of finalists). - 6.04 Non-finalist Band Students will need to enter a designated stadium gate to watch Finals.
-Admission for non-finalist Band Students to Regional Championships is at no charge.
+The Director or representative of each such Band should attend the meeting of Finalist Directors (see Section 6.03). - 6.03 Immediately following the announcement of Finalist Bands, a required meeting for the Director or representative(s) of each Band competing and exhibiting in Finals will be held in an area designated at each site.
+It is encouraged to bring Drum Majors, as logistics for Finale will be discussed (14.02).

+New for 2021: The Regional Championship Finalist performance schedule will be finalized based on a pre-draw conducted at the Band Check-in process prior to Preliminary Performances.
+The top 6 scoring Bands from Prelims will be assigned the last 6 Performance times in numerical order according to the pre-draw.
+The next 6 will be assigned the first 6 Performance times in numerical order according to the pre-draw.
+In the event of a 12th place tie, the draw will be adjusted to top 6, second 7 (or similar, according to the number of finalists).

+- 6.04 New for 2021: Directors have asked us to find a way to allow students to return at no cost to watch their peers perform in sessions in which they are not performing.
+We are pleased to make this student-centered opportunity available at all Bands of America Championships.
+Performing students are admitted free for Regional Finals.
+Non-finalist Band Students will need to enter a designated stadium gate to watch Finals.
 Director name badges are valid for general admission stadium seating.
-Adults that had a Preliminary competition Field Pass will need to purchase a ticket to enter the stadium for Finals. - Regional Championships will feature a full Band "Olympic style" retreat with each of the 10 Finalist Bands and any Class Champion exhibition Bands.
-Awards and medallions for Class Champions will be presented during the Finals Awards Ceremony occurring after the Finale.
-Awards will be presented for 1st through 10th place, as well as Highest Achievement Awards for Outstanding Music Performance (the highest average of the two Music Performance scores), Outstanding Visual Performance (the highest average of the two Visual Performance scores) and Outstanding General Effect (the highest total of all three General Effect scores).
+Adults that had a Preliminary competition Field Pass will need to purchase a ticket to enter the stadium for Finals. - 6.05 Regional Championships will feature a full Band "Olympic style" retreat with each of the 12 Finalist Bands and any Class Champion exhibition Bands.
+Awards and medallions for Class Champions will be presented during the Finals Awards Ceremony.
+Awards will be presented for 1st through 12th place, as well as Highest Achievement Awards for Outstanding Music Performance (the highest average of the two Music Performance scores), Outstanding Visual Performance (the highest average of the two Visual Performance scores) and Outstanding General Effect (the highest total of all three General Effect scores).

-Section 7: Regional Championships - Application and Ticket Cooperative
+Section 7: Regional Championships - Registration